How does an effective leader motivate and retain her graduate or entry-level employees? We take you through five proven methods to do just that.

 Show them you support their career goals in real ways, and seek ways to give them work that motivates them.
 Give them concrete goals, and reward them when they reach them.
 Finally, treat entry-level employees like individuals, rather than members of any particular generation.

 About the Author

 Bridgette Hernandez recently graduated with a degree in Anthropology.
 She studied modern cultures and is currently working on a book that is influenced by her studies and experience in digital marketing.
-Bridgette is also a contributing writer at Supreme Dissertations and Grab my Essay.
+Bridgette is also a contributing writer and editor at Study clerk, Supreme Dissertations and Grab my Essay.
 In her spare time, she enjoys going to the movies, reading science fiction novels, and sculpting.